markbeep/htmx-blog/content/posts/qwerty-sucks.md

 I severely underestimated how long this whole journey would take.
 If I spent a bit more time typing and was less scared to use it at work my progress might've been a bit faster.

-Hope I was able to inspire you to also explore this part of keyboards and get you nerded out.
+Hope I was able to inspire you to also explore this part of keyboards.
 When are you switching to a corne?